bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/⚒️ How.md

 Could use a PowerShell refresher really - it's been too long.
 Will root through Udemy for a reasonable one.

 https://learn.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-7.1

+Look at Rest API for:
+- create comment.